- Take care of clients. Check.

 The newsworthy thing about today is that we actually jumped off the proverbial cliff.
 This isn’t just a weird dream that will end with us waking up 2,000 miles from Shannon and Mallory and heading off to our offices as usual.
 There really is a hotel in El Paso that will be surprised tomorrow to find a few black dog hairs on the white comforter.

-We anticipate nothing exciting as we travel to Charleston SC and then up to DC, where we will meet Misty Pearl in slip E18 at The Yards Marina on Monday.
+We anticipate nothing exciting as we travel to Charleston SC and then up to DC, where we’ll meet Misty Pearl in slip E18 at The Yards Marina on Monday.